-This peanut and okra stew is a westernized version of a typical African dish, made in various ways around the continent.
+This West African-Style Peanut and Okra Stew recipe is a westernized version of a typical African dish.
+It’s much tastier than it sounds—try it!
 I first made this stew as part of an “African feast” at my kids’ school some years ago in conjunction with a class project.
 Privately, I doubted that any of the kids, then third and fourth graders, would eat this.
 I couldn’t have been more mistaken!
 The kids not only loved making it, but every last drop was scraped from the huge pot.
 Recipe adapted from The Vegetarian Family Cookbook.
 Photos by Hannah Kaminsky.

 Serves: 6 to 8